Sunday, 6 May 2007

 26 April - Dewetsdorp – Bloemfontein - 80 km

-Departing, Dewetsdorp was at the crack of dawn in anticipation of another day battling a headwind.
-Still, a stiff headwind marred the day.
+We departed Dewetsdorp at the crack of dawn, anticipating another day battling a headwind which, as expected, persisted and marred our progress.
 Our early start made slinking into the Backpackers hostel in Bloemfontein at around lunchtime.
 Ernest located a bike shop to straighten his bicycle rim, indicating the beginning of his ongoing bike problems.

 27 April – Bloemfontein

-During my stay in Bloem, I was lucky enough to catch up with my friend Rita, who was in Bloemfontein, taking part in the Master’s Championship.
-She participated in the 100m and the 200m and won both.
-Well done, Rita!
+While in Bloemfontein, I had the opportunity to reconnect with my friend Rita, who was participating in the Master's Athletics Championship in Bloemfontein.
+She had competed in the 100m and 200m races and won both.
+I couldn't be prouder of her accomplishment.
+Well done, speedy Rita!

 28 April – Bloemfontein – Cape Town (by train)